Thewbi/ep4ce6/README.md

 The USB 2.0 reference document states in section 9.1.1.3 states “After the device has been powered, it must not respond to any bus transactions until it has received a reset from the bus.
 After receiving a reset, the device is then addressable at the default address.”
 (Question: What is the default address?)

+After the reset, the host starts to send Start of Frame (SOF) packets every millisecond (since the peripheral says that it is a FullSpeed (FS) device)

 ![USB_Decoding_SOF_PACKET](res/USB_Decoding_SOF_PACKET.png)